SSCP – Systems Security Certified Practitioner

 • Configuration management (CM)

-1.7 – Participating in implementing security awareness and training (e.g., social engineering/phishing)
+1.7 – Support and/or implement security awareness and training (e.g., social engineering/phishing/tabletop exercises/awareness communications)

-1.8 – Collaborating with physical security operations (e.g., data center assessment, badging)
+1.8 – Collaborate with physical security operations (e.g., data center/facility assessment, badging and visitor management, personal device restrictions)

 2.1 – Implementing and maintaining authentication methods